 Do Cabinets Need to Be Screwed Into Studs? | Yes | 100% | | | Question: Do Cabinets Need to Be Screwed Into Studs?
-Top Answer (100% of 12 votes): Yes.
+Top Answer (100% of 15 votes): Yes.

-Answer: Yes Explanation: Yes all cabinets need to be secured by screwing into either wood studs or metal studs depending on the residential commercial property we will decide what system is best to be used and if we decide a French cleat system is best for metal studs we will build the cabinets to accommodate a French cleat system. | Milestone Custom Cabinetry | Answer: Yes Explanation: yes sheetrock alone will not hold them on the wall | American custom cabinets | Answer: Yes Explanation: Screws must always have a stud to hold onto or they will slip out when there is a load on the cabinets.
+Answer: Yes Explanation: For security and therefore safety reasons. | UNI Development Projects Llc | Answer: Yes Explanation: In any case fastening directly to a wall stud is always preferred wherever possible.
+Whether using direct mounting or a hangar system, it is the most secure and positive mounting method. | RJK Cabinet Installation Professionals | Answer: Yes Explanation: Yes all cabinets need to be secured by screwing into either wood studs or metal studs depending on the residential commercial property we will decide what system is best to be used and if we decide a French cleat system is best for metal studs we will build the cabinets to accommodate a French cleat system. | Milestone Custom Cabinetry | | ProMatcher | Answer: Yes Explanation: Screws must always have a stud to hold onto or they will slip out when there is a load on the cabinets.
 It's no fun having a cabinet full of glasses and plates fall down and crash on the floor.
 If there is no stud to be found, I like to surgically insert wood backing behind the sheetrock.
-There are also various anchors on the market but none are as good as a stud. | Tramco Kitchen and Bath | | ProMatcher | Answer: Yes Explanation: Yes cabinets can be screwed to the wall,studs | UDBPropertiesLLC | Answer: Yes Explanation: The cabinets need to be screwed into the studs to support the weight. | CABINET CREATIONS PLUS | Answer: Yes Explanation: That's the only way to make sure a cabins are secured to the walls | Barefoot Kitchen & Bath Inc. |
+There are also various anchors on the market but none are as good as a stud. | Tramco Kitchen and Bath | Answer: Yes Explanation: Typically this is a preference however a horizontal member should be installes across run first. | Howell Builder and Remodelers | Answer: Yes Explanation: Yes cabinets can be screwed to the wall,studs | UDBPropertiesLLC | | ProMatcher | Answer: Yes Explanation: That's the only way to make sure a cabins are secured to the walls | Barefoot Kitchen & Bath Inc. |

 |